ai-factory-azure/bootstrap-multi-repo/getting_started.md

 1. Pipelines->New Pipeline -> Github (YAML)
 2. Choose the repo you created in step 2 (If your repo is not visible in the default view, then click on the dropdown under Select a repository and choose "All repositories")
-3. Choose "Existing Azure Pipelines YAML File" option and then select the file named "azure-devops-iac.yml" in the azuredevops/pipelines folder
+3. Choose "Existing Azure Pipelines YAML File" option and then select the file "/azuredevops/pipelines/azure-devops-iac.yml"

 ## 6. Update parameters for the pipeline